JulianGR/JulianGR.github.io/_posts/2020-4-19-How-I-made-Vigisur-es.md

 Fun fact 2: according to [a post in Quora](https://www.quora.com/What-is-a-reasonable-price-to-pay-for-a-strong-landing-page-design) and [webfx.com](https://www.webfx.com/How-much-should-web-site-cost.html#calculator) this webpage would cost around 1000€ and 6000€, a more than optimistic amount of money, which I probably would set in about ~400€.
 But hey, nothing is worthier than a sincere "thank you" from your auntie, right?

-If you have any question please don't doubt about emailing me, or commenting below!
+If you have any question please don't hesitate about emailing me or commenting below!

 ###### _Peace, Julián._